-- The scheduled principal payments due on the Mortgages in the related PC Pool for the current calendar month. - Prepayments on those Mortgages as reported by servicers for the preceding Monthly Reporting Period and the principal amount of any Mortgage repurchased during the preceding Monthly Reporting Period, as well as any full prepayments reported through the second Business Day of the calendar month following such Monthly Reporting Period. - Any adjustments necessary to reconcile the principal balance of the PC Pool with the aggregate balance of the related Mortgages reported to us by servicers.
+- The scheduled principal payments due on the Mortgages in the related PC Pool for the current calendar month. - Prepayments on those Mortgages as reported by servicers for the preceding Monthly Reporting Period and the principal amount of any Mortgage repurchased during the preceding Monthly Reporting Period, as well as any such prepayments and principal reported on the first Business Day of the calendar month following such Monthly Reporting Period. - Any adjustments necessary to reconcile the principal balance of the PC Pool with the aggregate balance of the related Mortgages reported to us by servicers.